RedisBloom/RedisBloom/docs/commands/tdigest.create.md

 Optional parameters:

 * **COMPRESSION**: The compression parameter.
 100 is a common value for normal uses.
 1000 is extremely large.
-If no value value is passed by default the compression will be 100.
+If no value is passed by default the compression will be 100.
 See the further notes bellow.